Imagine if we obsessed about the things we loved about ourselves

 Years after recovering I had what I could describe only as an epiphany: food was part and parcel of my life and I wouldn’t feel fulfilled until I did something about it.
-I ummed and ahed about retraining as a baker, but in the end I decided to quit my job in publishing and re-train for four years at the renowned Institute for Optimum Nutrition in London to become a registered nutritional therapy practitioner.
+I ummed and ahed about retraining as a baker, but in the end I decided to quit my job in publishing and re-train for four years at the renowned Institute for Optimum Nutrition in London to become a registered nutritional therapist.

 After a few years of practice, I realised that many of my clients displayed signs of disordered eating, cutting out food groups for no particular reasons, bingeing at the weekend, obsessing about ‘macros’ or healthy eating etc. So I decided to further my training in order to practise in the field of eating disorders and I obtained the title of Master Practitioner in Eating Disorders and Obesity from the National Centre For Eating Disorders (NCFED) in London, as approved by the British Psychology Society (BPS).